FREQUENTLY ASKED QUESTIONS - FLAT FEE UNCONTESTED DIVORCE

 If all of the above are not agreed, then a divorce is not "uncontested."

-One of you must live in Johnson County, Kansas.
-Although we hope to expand our flat fee services to surrounding counties in the future, they are limited to Johnson County at this time.
+We have expanded our services to include Johnson County, Wyandotte County, Douglas County, and Leavenworth County, Kansas, as well as Jackson County, Missouri.
 Our office does offer other services for people who live in the Kansas City Metro Area.
 Please call or text (913) 257-3110 or use this contact form.

 Our flat fee services are designed for couples whose divorces are truly uncontested.
 A divorce can still be civil and amicable, even if there are disagreements.
 If you need an attorney to do more than prepare "agreed" documents for you and your spouse to sign, your case may be a good fit for other services our firm provides.

-The short answer is at least 60 days, but realistically, a bit longer.
+The short answer is at least 60 days in Kansas, but realistically, a bit longer.

 A divorce case begins with the filing of a Petition for Divorce.
 After signing a fee agreement and paying the flat fee, you and your spouse will provide our office with information.
 We will use that information to prepare the Petition for Divorce and all other documents required by the Court.
 Once you and your spouse have approved and signed the documents, our office will e-file them on your behalf.
 The time each of these steps takes depends on a number of factors, but it is our goal to provide a quick turnaround once we have received complete information from you.